 Here you’ll find our recommendations for where to eat and drink in Minneapolis.
-We’ve included everything from the best date spots in the North Loop to our go-tos for brunch and Italian food.
-This is our first Minneapolis guide, but expect more coverage from The Infatuation this year.
+We’ve included everything from the best date spots in the North Loop to our go-tos for brunch and Italian food, along with our favorite new restaurants in town.

 THe NEw-ISH Spots everyone’s talking about

 Eating at Hai Hai feels a bit like taking a tropical vacation, which can be hard to find in a city that averages more than four feet of snow per year.
 Everything at this Arts District spot - from the cocktails to the bright walls and hanging plants - makes you think of summer, and the same goes for the menu, which includes a mix of mostly Southeast Asian dishes.
 Make sure to try the water fern cakes and banana blossom salad, along with the turmeric and dill fish.
 And as long as it’s not the middle of February, ask to sit outside on their big outdoor patio.

 There are some things that you only do once a year, like renew your Amazon Prime subscription or watch A Christmas Story.
 The same can be said about going to Kado no Mise for the omakase experience, which costs about $200 and is the best sushi meal in Minnesota.
 All of the fish is top quality, the wasabi is grated in front of you, and there’s a tiny brush for you to paint on their homemade soy sauce.
 If you don’t feel like going all out, there’s also an a la carte menu.
 Either way, if you’re celebrating something while you’re in Minneapolis, this is where you should go.